Last updated: April 2026

 These variables are then used throughout the playbook to ensure consistency and make updates easier.
 Below are a couple of examples of using them:

 Templates allow you to create dynamic configuration files using variables and control structures.
-They are written in Jinja2 templating language, which integrates seamlessly with Ansible.
+They are written in Jinja2 templating language, which works directly with Ansible.

 Apache Configuration Template (apache_flask.conf.j2)